 Sitting by the chef’s counter often helps to discover interesting dishes, especially the visually stunning or the most popular one.
 The Asperges ($18) is not just gorgeous to look at but also delightfully tasty.
 I did not regret to end the dinner with it instead of a dessert dish.
 The dish features in-season asparagus wrapped and cooked in bacon, with half of a soft boiled egg lightly breaded and fried to golden on the side.
 The other half of the egg is broken and turned into a chunky but soft layer of “mayonnaise”, a brilliant sauce to bind all the savoury flavours together.

 There are only a few places in Vancouver I would like to visit regularly or recommend to visitors.
 St Lawrence is at the top of this list.
 Sitting at the chef’s counter and Watching chef Poirier helming the kitchen adds a lot of fun to the exquisite dining experience.
+Always get the special of the day and try to add a foie gras to your dish for the best French dining experience.
 Don’t forget to call in advance because seats here are booked up fast.

 269 Powell St, Vancouver, BC V6A 1G3